Administrative Dept - Recruiting, ELD Support, Maintenance

 My dad spent 20 years in the Air Force, and when he retired he knew that a desk job wasn't for him.
 After my dad worked for some of the LARGER carriers, he knew he was wasting his money, and that he could do much better on his own.
 Like you, he took a chance, purchased his first truck (in 1994), and worked very hard to grow his business.

 When I started with his company in 1999, he had 3 trucks of his own.
-I grew bored and he came up with the idea of recruiting Owner Operators.
+I became bored with 3 trucks and he came up with the idea of recruiting Owner Operators.
 Before I knew it we had 13 trucks.
 I loved my job from that moment on.
-I handled everything from dispatching to driver settlements.
 I learned from my dad and the Operators, how MOST Operators want to be treated, how they want to run and how to make them money.

 Working for my dad I learned that this is an expensive business to be in.
 Truck payments, trailer payments, maintenance, and so on.
 My dad felt with Operators, that you don't take a lot of money from one person (like most Carriers), you take a little money from a lot of people.
-This is how I came up with the idea of our "Admin Fee".
+This is why I try to pay the highest in the industry.
 I believe that it's the Operators hard work, and personal sacrifices that make the company great, therefore, it's the Operators that should be rewarded, not the Carrier's pocket.

 My dad worked very hard, once staying on the road for an entire year to make sure his business was a success.
 My dad passed away in 2009, at the age of 61, at a receivers in CT.
 He was a very stubborn man, who knew he was ill, but refused to be late on his delivery.
 His 1993 Pete had 2.3 million miles (which he put on himself) before she laid to rest 4 months after he passed.

 Every day he is with me in spirit, especially at work.
-Sometimes I can feel him shaking his head saying "what are you doing that for", but most times I can feel that he is proud of me.
-That I have not let this industry change my beliefs and that I promise that I will treat each and every one of my Operators, the way my dad would have wanted to be treated, and the way you DESERVE to be treated.
-For my dad, my daughter, and all my Operators, this is why I do my job to the best of my abilities each and every day.
+Sometimes I can feel him shaking his head saying "what are you doing that for", but most times I can feel that he is proud of me, proud of EM Way.
+I know he is happy I have not let this industry change my beliefs and that I promise that I will treat each and every one of my Operators, the way my dad would have wanted to be treated, and the way you DESERVE to be treated.
+For my dad, my kids, and all my Operators, this is why I do my job to the best of my abilities each and every day.

 RIP Dad, I will always love you ...
 Drive On!